jennytlee/NYTimesSearch/README.md

 The following **additional** features are implemented:

-* Used the [Android Staggered Grid](https://github.com/etsy/AndroidStaggeredGrid) library instead of RecyclerView for a more modern UI.
+* Used the [Android Staggered Grid](https://github.com/etsy/AndroidStaggeredGrid) library instead of RecyclerView.

 ## Video Walkthrough